Physician Associate, M.M.S Program Policies and Procedures

 A3.03 - Provision and Solicitation of Clinical Sites by Students Policy

 The UNH physician associate program provides all required, and an elective SCPE to all students.
-Students may not solicit their own sites.
+Students are not required nor are they allowed to solicit their own sites.
 If a student has a previous relationship with a potential site, a request for the program to evaluate the site and preceptor may be submitted to the Director of Clinical Education.
 Such requests are handled on a case-by-case basis and the program does not guarantee that the site will be evaluated for student placement in a SCPE.

 A3.04 - Students Working for the Program Policy